 Capture the Truth

 Being truthful and acting with integrity is one of the most important things for a photojournalist.
-Media companies’ reputation rely on what they show the public.
+Media companies’ reputations rely on what they show the public.

 They demand only photos that show the truth, no matter what the subject is.

 A photojournalist captures events exactly as they happened.
-There is NO room for personal touches or showing political differences for example.
+There is no room for personal touches or agendas.

 The problem here is that a photographer has the power of altering reality by framing a photo differently.
 But that’s another and very difficult discussion.